 For millennia women have understood and celebrated the intimate connection between the lunar cycle and their menstrual cycles.
 Women would honour the phases of the moon whilst also acknowledging their own inner lunar cycle.
 This sacred feminine knowledge has slowly been forgotten in our modern era.
 Despite all our advancements in our technology driven age we have become disconnected from our own bodies as well as the powerful ancient wisdom we used to hold.

-According to Daoist tradition there are many connections between our cycles and the lunar cycle.
+According to Taoist tradition there are many connections between our cycles and the lunar cycle.
 The lunar cycle is 28-29 days long and a healthy menstrual cycle is the same length.

 It is energetically most aligned for women to menstruate with the new moon and ovulate with the full moon.